 ‘From the very first page to the last sentence I was held spellbound!’

 ‘One of the best Tudor novels I have ever read.
 Parry masterfully weaves fact and fiction, resulting in a completely original and authentic portrayal of the friendship and bond between Elizabeth Tudor and her illustrious mentor.’

 On the Tudor Trail

 “The descriptions of Tudor England’s social life and customs are rich and well written.
 The story is excellent and a page turner.
 A book well worth reading.”

 Historical Novels Review Online

-Biographical fiction featuring the characters of Princess Elizabeth Tudor and Mary Tudor, Edward VI, Lady Jane Grey, Philip II, John Dee, William Cecil, Robert Dudley, Blanche Parry and Thomas Wyatt.
+Biographical fiction featuring the characters of Princess Elizabeth Tudor and Queen Mary Tudor, Edward VI, Lady Jane Grey, Philip II, John Dee, William Cecil, Robert Dudley, Blanche Parry and Thomas Wyatt.